huggingface/dataset-dedupe-estimator/README.md

 using a CDC based content addressable storage system.

-This tool is primarily designed to evaluate the deduplication effectiveness of a content defined chunking feature in Apache Arrow.
+This tool is primarily designed to evaluate the deduplication effectiveness of a content defined chunking feature in Apache Parquet.

+[Apache Parquet](https://parquet.apache.org/) is a columnar storage format that is widely used in the data engineering community.
+It is a binary file format that stores data in a columnar fashion, which allows for efficient reads and writes.

 # Arrow C++ / PyArrow Implementation